Mixed phases in feedback Ising models

-Since complex pattern evolution is often strengthened by the feedback with the environment, this feedback effect can be presented in the FIM by letting the coupling $f$ increase linearly with the magnetization $m$, namely $f(m)=1+\gamma m$, where $\gamma\geq0$ measures the feedback force.
-Admittedly, one may consider a negative feedback with $\gamma<0$ rather than a positive feedback with $\gamma>0$, but the former is equivalent to the latter by flipping the signs of $s_i$, $h$, and $\gamma$ simultaneously in the Hamiltonian in Eq.~(\ref{ham-F}).
-We consider the coupling $f(m)$ to be ferromagnetic overall since its mean value over $m\in[-1,1]$ is 1.
-When $\gamma=0$, the Hamiltonian ${\cal H}_\text{FIM}$ reduces to the classical IM Hamiltonian.
-When $\gamma=1$, $f(m)$ becomes twice the fraction of up-spins, which can be desirable for modeling purposes.
-We do not exclude $\gamma>1$ despite that the coupling $f(m)$ is antiferromagnetic for $m\in[-1,-1/\gamma)$.
-An alternative is to consider a cutoff model where $f(m)=0$ for $m\in[-1,-1/\gamma)$; we leave this cutoff model for future work.
+The simplest feedback coupling is $f(m)=1+\gamma m$, where $\gamma\geq 0$ measures the feedback force.
+The negative feedback, $\gamma<0$, is equivalent to the positive feedback by flipping the signs of $s_i$, $h$, and $\gamma$ simultaneously in the Hamiltonian in Eq.~(\ref{ham-F}).
+When $\gamma=0$, we recover the classical IM Hamiltonian.
+When $\gamma=1$, the coupling $f(m)$ becomes twice the fraction of up-spins, which can be desirable for modeling purposes.
+We tacitly assume that $0\leq \gamma\leq 1$, so that the coupling $f(m)$ is overall ferromagnetic.
+We occasionally comment on the systems with $\gamma>1$ in which the coupling $f(m)$ is antiferromagnetic for $m\in[-1,-1/\gamma)$.
+An alternative cutoff model where $f(m)=0$ for $m\in[-1,-1/\gamma)$ is left for future work.

 Our strategy is to first analyze FIMs with a general feedback function $f$ (general FIMs) and then apply this general theory to the FIM with a linear $f$ (linear FIM).
 The magnetic field $h$ is a control parameter, which can be time-dependent.
-We focus on the zero-temperature limit $\beta\rightarrow+\infty$ where spin flips are mostly deterministic since thermal noise is weak.
-Arguably, this limit is most relevant to real-world applications where the temperature is hard to define or estimate.
+We focus on the zero-temperature limit where spin flips are deterministic.
+This limit is relevant in many real-world applications where the temperature is hard to define or estimate.

 The key feature of the FIM at zero temperature is that stable mixed phases (MPs) with $|m|<1$ can exist even if the coupling is ferromagnetic, i.e., $f(m)>0$ for all $|m|\leq1$.
 In the classical IM, stable MPs are common at finite temperatures due to thermal fluctuations; at zero temperature, they only exist for antiferromagnetic coupling $f(m)=-1$, not for ferromagnetic coupling $f(m)=1$.
-We also show that stable MPs are always ``super-stable'', i.e., any perturbation decays linearly and vanishes in finite time.
+We also show that stable MPs are always super-stable, i.e., any perturbation decays linearly and vanishes in finite time.
 In a time-dependent magnetic field $h(t)$, this super-stability implies that the system is trapped at stable MP unless $|h'(t)|$ is large enough.